Vendor Initiated Management Buy Out

 A vendor initiated buyout can be a sensitive transaction and it's crucial that the vendor fully explores this option before reaching out with an official proposal.
 They may also want to consider a trade sale or, at the very least, compare the pros and cons of each potential process.
 We can help in this regard and ascertain the best solution for you going forward.
 If a VIMBO is appropriate, you would need to ensure the management team are happy to proceed and that the ongoing business operations are not affected in the process.
 With our experience, we can help throughout and ensure the most efficient and timely outcome for both the vendor and management team.

-If you would like advice on a vendor initiated management buyout, you can consult BTG Corporate Finance.
+If you would like advice on a vendor initiated management buyout, you can consult BTG Advisory.
 We have the experience and expertise to deliver honest and sound advice to our clients who are looking at potential exit strategies.